kakudiego/C-9-Node.js_Professional-README-Generator/README.md

   ## Installation

-  Packages required to run this program are: Ensure that your application includes the require dependacies, by typing the commnd in your integrated terminal "npm install inquirer".
+  Packages required to run this program are: clone/copy/download repo > open terminal > run the app

   ## Usage
-  Examples of how to use this program: none
+  Examples of how to use this program: unlimited

-  ## License
+  ## License:
-  MIT
+  This application is covered under the MIT license.

   ## Contributors
-  none
+  google

   ## Tests
-  To test, run the following command: Run “node [fileName].js”
+  To test, run the following command: node index

   ## Contact